We’ve all heard about random days, like National Hot Pickle Day. Or Take Your Dachsund to the Theatre Day. Might have made that one up.

-For the Awareness Days Calendar I’ve done for food and drink events, unless I could find a source for the day other than one of the directories then I haven’t featured it.
+I would suggest that unless you can find a source for the day other than one of the directories then I wouldn’t feature it.
 If you’re going to put the effort into creating content then you want to be sure there’s going to be some momentum behind it.

 Unless you want to reinvent Stuffing Day and get some energy into it, then make sure you’re only creating around days that have some life to them.

 The dates are wrong